Pick of the Litter (TV series): Production

 In August 2019, Kidscreen reported that Disney+ commissioned a six part series Pick of the Litter inspired by 2018 film of the same name attaching the film's writer-directors Dana Nachman and Don Hardy along with Mary Celenza, Josh Braun and Dan Braun as executive producers with ABC Studios producing the series.

 Shortly after the trailer for the film was released, Disney put out an idea to adapt the film into a series and the negotiations began for making the series.
 When the idea about this series was pitched to Chris Beginner, CEO of Guide Dogs for the Blind, he accepted as it would increase awareness of their organization.
 Instead of repeating the content of the 2018 film, the directing duo decided to instead focus on the transition period from getting the puppies from puppy raiser homes to the twelve weeks of guide dog training by focusing on a specific litter.

 As the production didn't want to disturb the training process, they used smaller camera on a gimbal that then went onto a monopod that could be flipped upside down.
 Another challenge they had faced was the question of whether the puppy raisers would be willing to open their homes for the documentary crew.

 Episodes

 Release

 The first episode premiered on Disney+ on December 20, 2019 with the following episodes debuting weekly on Fridays.

+The series was removed from Disney+ on May 26, 2023.